Christopher Lloyd Bursary

 Danielle will join a research project at the Biodiversity Research Institute (IPBio) in the Amazon rainforest focused on bioluminescent mushrooms, under the guidance of Professor Cassius Stevani from the University of São Paulo.
 The Amazon rainforest, particularly the Iporanga region, boasts an astonishing diversity of bioluminescent mushrooms, with IPBio leading the efforts in research, conservation, and sustainable economic development.
 “My role in this project will encompass various aspects, including field research, lab work, taxonomy, and weekly night-time visits to the rainforest.”

-This project will take place in New Zealand, looking at native alpines growing in the North and South
+In January 2025 Maria visited New Zealand to look at native alpines growing in the North and South

 Elliot Chandler- Turkey, October 2024- £500